Amit221060/ibm-ui/README.md

 A ng cli proxy has been configured to resolve the cross domeanin security issue.
 When you run the app development mode, your change will automatically be published and browser will be reloaded.)
- - In the config.js configure the userid and password
  - to start the node backend (BFF):
 Open a terminal/cmd promt and then run => "npm run node:start"
  - to start the ePricer frontend app: